cagov/caldata-mdsa-caltrans-pems/docs/data-warehouse-performance.md

 !!! note
     For people coming from transactional databases,
-    the considerations about partitioning and clustering may seem reminiscent of indexes.
+    the considerations about clustering may seem reminiscent of indexes.
-    Cloud data warehouses usually don't have traditional indexes, but partitioning and clustering keys fill approximately the same role, tailored to the distributed compute model.
+    Cloud data warehouses usually don't have traditional indexes, but clustering keys fill approximately the same role, tailored to the distributed compute model.